filterpaper/filterpaper.github.io/prng.md

 	return s;
 }
 ```
 It is a modified XORshift using two 8-bit state and is the smallest.
-However the output fails all PractRand test and one can observe vertical patterns on the bitmap output:
+However the output fails all PractRand test and generates vertical patterns on its bitmap output:

 ![tzarc_prng](images/tzarc_prng.bmp)